 With the appointment of Ms Amanda Fritz as Director of International Programs and the acquisition of Comprehensive Education Centre (CEC) and Alexander Language School (ALS), the ASC has moved seamlessly into the provision of international education at St George's Anglican Grammar School (SGAGS) under the banner ASC International.
-Our international team comprises Amanda Fritz, Mr Sachin Shah (Manager, International Student Services), Ms Ariel Wee (International Marketing Manager), Mrs Bronwyn Claughton (Student Support and Welfare Coordinator) and Ms Vivien Xie (Region Relationship Manager China and Hong Kong), who works out of Beijing.
+Our international team comprises Amanda Fritz, Ms Ariel Wee (International Marketing Manager), Mrs Dorothy He (Admissions and Study Tour Coordinator), Mrs Bronwyn Claughton (Student Support and Welfare Coordinator) and Ms Vivien Xie (Region Relationship Manager China and Hong Kong), who works out of Beijing.
 The team is now based at the ASC Office at Mt Claremont.

 The ASC International team's role is to continue growing the international student market at SGAGS and assist with the placement of international students into other ASC schools (subject to regulatory approval) wishing to enrol international students.